pyhys/minimalmodbus/trunk/README.txt

 Related software
 ----------------
-The minimalmodbus module is intended for easy-to-use communication with instruments using the Modbus (RTU) protocol.
+The MinimalModbus module is intended for easy-to-use communication with instruments using the Modbus (RTU) protocol.
 There are a few other Python modules for Modbus protocol implementation.
 For more advanced use, you should consider using one of these:

 pyModbus
     From http://code.google.com/p/pymodbus/: 'Pymodbus is a full Modbus protocol implementation using twisted for its asynchronous communications core.'